Selective Licensing

 Understanding selective licensing

-Part III of the Housing Act 2004 gives councils the power to implement a selective licensing scheme covering all private rented properties within a defined geographical area.
+Part III of the Housing Act 2004 enables councils to implement a selective licensing scheme covering private rented properties within a defined geographical area.

 Which councils have introduced selective licensing?